The HISTORY of the THEREMIN!

 Around 1919, Soviet-Russian physicist Leon Theremin was tinkering with a device that featured an antenna measuring gases in the air.

-Leon had the genius idea to include an audio oscillator to the circuitry.
-All the sudden, when he put his hand near the antenna; the device’s wailing call changed pitch.
+Leon had the genius idea to add an audio oscillator to the circuitry.
+When he put his hand near the antenna; the device made a wailing call.

 Moving to America

-The theremin was later patented in the United States around 1928.
+The theremin was patented in the United States in 1928.
 Leon then moved to New York City where he would set up his theremin studio on 37th West 54th Street.

 During his time in the States, Leon met very gifted virtuoso violinist Clara Rockmore.
-Unfortunately, Clara had arthritis in his bow hand which limited her ability to perform violin.
+Clara developed arthritis in her bow hand which limited her ability to perform violin.

-Leon introduced Clara Rockmore to his invention; where she became the FIRST virtuosa of the theremin.
+Leon introduced Clara Rockmore to his invention; where she became the first virtuoso for the instrument.
 Recording five amazing albums in her life time!

 Clara Rockmore inspires thereminists today as her instructional work booklet “Theremin Method” guides players from the source.